 I noticed several of your comments were tagged “it’s only my opinion” and “it’s your story.”
 Yes, it is my story, and I want your opinion.
 I want to know what you learned about the world in which my story takes place in.
 Do you understand their culture and customs?
 Their magic system?
 Do my characters have depth, their own voice?
 Do you know what they look like?
 Do you care?
 Are my descriptions flat?
 Or over-the-top and distracting?
 In your opinion, what do you think about the pacing, dialogue, the rhythm and flow of the prose?
 Was there enough tension?
 So please, please give me your opinion.

 Where you commented you couldn’t remember or recall certain details, I understand.
 There are gaps in time between the review of chapters.
 I have the same problem at times.
-But being a hoarder pays off when it happens to me.
-I think I have every critique I’ve ever written.
-The hardest part about looking to see if I missed something is the time it takes to find the right submission.
-Most of the time, it’s my forgetfulness.
-If it’s not, I let the writer know to make the detail in question more memorable.
+Being a hoarder pays off when it happens to me – I think I have every critique I’ve ever written.
+The hardest part is the time it takes to find the submission with the detail I’m looking for.
+Usually, it’s my forgetfulness.
+If it’s not, I let the writer know to make the detail in question more memorable in earlier chapters.

 Many thanks for a couple of your suggestions.
 One of them triggered an ah-ha moment about how to fix a pacing problem that’s been testing my patience.
 Another inspired me to approach the description of a scene from a different angle.
-The result was a black and white noir-type setting.
-Escorted by the detective, the protag trudged down the shady hallway in a surreal daze.
+The result was a black and white noir-type setting: Escorted by the detective, I trudged down the shadowy hallway in a surreal daze.
 Nondescript gray walls, gray doors, gray linoleum.
-The dim overhead lights cast shadows as they marched towards their destination.
+The pools of dim light cast by the overhead lights lead us towards our destination.
 The morgue.
-White walls, shiny white floor, bright lights, and the stark reality.
+Inside, white walls, shiny white floor, bright lights, and the stark reality.
 A truly wonderful writing experience for me.
 Thank you so much for the inspiration.